relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/data_sources.md

 - There should be no folders at the root of the ZIP file except for "OriginalNatives" and "ExtractedData"
 - The CSV load file "loadfile.dat" must contain columns named "Trace Monitored Individuals", "Trace Document Hash", and "Trace Data Batch" in addition to the other columns and data mappings that are required by every Relativity Trace data source

-> **NOTE:** files imported by the Zip Drop Data Source do not need to have the extension .ZIP
+Files imported by the Zip Drop Data Source do not need to have the extension .ZIP.
+{: .info }

 **Drop Folder**